 Anyone who lives, works or studies in North Yorkshire, including people under 18, can sign or organise a petition and trigger a response.

-Paper petitions of any size may be sent to:
+Paper petitions of any size should be sent to:

 Assistant chief executive (legal and democratic services)

 North Yorkshire County Council

 Alternatively, scanned copies may be sent by email to: democratic.services@northyorks,gov,uk

 An ePetition organiser will need to provide us with their name, postal address including postcode, email address and contact telephone number.
 The name of the petition organiser (but no other contact details) will be published alongside details of the petition.

 The ePetition organiser will also need to decide how long their petition will be open for signatures.
 Most ePetitions run for six months, but it can be a shorter or longer timeframe, up to a maximum of 12 months.

 An ePetition must also include a clear and concise statement about the subject of the petition, and a statement of what action the petitioners wish us to take.

 When an ePetition is created, it may take up to five working days before it is published online.
 This is because we have to check that the content of the ePetition meets the guidelines before it is made available for signature.